nestordemeure/ManifoldMixupV2/README.md

 ## Mixup compatible modules

 By default most modules can be used for mixup, notable exceptions include `Batchnorm` layers and most recurent layers.
-You can add classes to the `non_mixable_module_types` list in order to define module classes that should not be used for mixup.
+You can add classes to the `non_mixable_module_types` list in order to define module classes that should not be used for mixup (*do not hesitate to create an issue or start a PR to add common modules to the default list*).

 If you want to target only a subset of the modules used in your model, you can either wrap them with a `ManifoldMixupModule` and set `use_only_mixup_modules` to `True` or pass them directly with the `module_list` parameter.